gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 The energy released reheats the universe after inflation.

-The structure of the inflaton potential — its symmetries and their breaking — determines the spectrum of primordial perturbations that seed all structure in the universe.
+The structure of the inflaton potential, its symmetries and their breaking, determines the spectrum of primordial perturbations that seed all structure in the universe.

-The CMB anisotropies we observe today are the imprint of quantum fluctuations during inflation — tiny SSB fluctuations, amplified to cosmological scales.
+The CMB anisotropies we observe today are the imprint of quantum fluctuations during inflation: tiny SSB fluctuations, amplified to cosmological scales.